What Are The Key Factors (Nutritionally) For Weight Loss?

 How much space do I really need for a garage gym?

 Less than most people assume.
-As discussed in the episode, you can run effective training in a fairly small footprint — the minimum effective space is more about smart programming and a few key pieces of equipment than square footage.
+As discussed in the episode, you can run effective training in a fairly small footprint.
+The minimum effective space is more about smart programming and a few key pieces of equipment than square footage.